japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 `requestTotalExecutors` is a "decorator" method that ultimately calls a cluster-specific <<doRequestTotalExecutors, doRequestTotalExecutors>> method and returns whether the request was acknowledged or not (it is assumed `false` by default).

-NOTE: `requestTotalExecutors` is part of spark-service-ExecutorAllocationClient.md[ExecutorAllocationClient Contract] that ROOT:SparkContext.md#requestTotalExecutors[SparkContext uses for requesting the exact number of executors].
+`requestTotalExecutors` is part of the [ExecutorAllocationClient](../dynamic-allocation/ExecutorAllocationClient.md#requestTotalExecutors) abstraction.

 It sets the internal <<localityAwareTasks, localityAwareTasks>> and <<hostToLocalTaskCount, hostToLocalTaskCount>> registries.
 It then calculates the exact number of executors which is the input `numExecutors` and the <<executorsPendingToRemove, executors pending removal>> decreased by the number of <<numExistingExecutors, already-assigned executors>>.